Each year we turned to the abundance that is offered through foraging in our local region, including Wild Mushrooms and Rose hips.

 We have distinct seasons and with this a great diversity of flowers so we get to experience the wonders of beautiful floral displays throughout the year.

-Below I showcase through photos some of the late winter and spring flowers that are blooming here in the gardens of TARA and I share with you some examples of the ‘Language of Flowers’ and common symbolic meanings of these flowers.
+Below I showcase through photos some of the late winter and spring flowers that are blooming here in the gardens of Tara Springs and I share with you some examples of the ‘Language of Flowers’ and common symbolic meanings of these flowers.
 Please see the bibliography at the end of the website for the sources of these meanings.

 Diverse Pink Camellias in the gardens of TARA